Bin He: Research

 He's research focuses on neuroengineering, particularly in the areas of functional neuroimaging, neural interfacing, and neuromodulation.
 His lab develops noninvasive dynamic brain imaging technology to study motor and visual systems' mechanisms.
 One of his active research projects involves developing novel techniques for localizing and imaging epileptic seizures from noninvasive EEG, MEG, and intracranial EEG to aid surgical resection.
 Additionally, his lab investigates functional brain networks using EEG, MEG, and functional MRI to understand brain functions and aid in clinical management.

-Another major area of research for He’s is the development of noninvasive mind-controlled brain-computer interfaces to aid disabled patients.
+Another major area of research for He is the development of noninvasive mind-controlled brain-computer interfaces to aid disabled patients.
 His lab explores engineering solutions using motor imagery, spatial attention, and other techniques to develop BCI as a broadly used assistive technology.

 He’s lab develop and investigate transcranial focused ultrasound neuromodulation, a recently introduced technology that delivers acoustic waves to targeted brain areas with high spatial precision.